Among all nutrition-related factors linked to hair loss, ferritin, vitamin D, and protein are almost always mentioned.

 In hormonal hair loss, hair growth is regulated systemically.

-Ferritin, vitamin D, and protein function more like
+Ferritin, vitamin D, and protein function more like entry requirements.

 Without them, the system simply blocks recovery.